 The specific KYC information required depends upon the type of entity involved.
 For individuals, it’s straightforward: collect and provide information about that person.

 For companies, collect information about the company.
 Depending on the countries your connected accounts are in, you might also have to collect information about beneficial owners.
 The required verification information page lists information required for individuals and companies by country.
 You can read more about handling identity verification with the API when you know what information needs to be collected.

 If you support users in multiple countries, you’ll need to consider internationalization and localization when asking for information.
 Creating an interface that uses not only the user’s preferred language but also the proper localized terminology results in a smoother onboarding experience.

-For example, instead of always displaying Business Tax ID to your users, regardless of country, you should present:
+For example, instead of requesting a business tax ID from your users, regardless of country, you should request:

 - EIN, U.S.

 You can find recommended country-specific labels along with the other required verification information.